 An eventful ride for all to enjoy, with this type of review I, as a horror movie reviewer, I restrained and avoided as much as possible not to divulge the spoilers and secrets, needless to say the video taping of the crimes comes full circle and acts as a therapeutic psychological experimentation for everyone to understand their conditioning and motivation.
 In the end, this film exceeds the normal found-footage sub-genre and encouraging one not only to view this film but also examine their own life, spirituality, and finally the ghosts and monsters looming in the our minds, extremely carefully expose them to the light.

-This review was originally published in August 2014 on the now defunct Rogue Cinema website and accumulated a view count at the time of 1,317.
+This review was originally published in August 2014 on the now defunct Rogue Cinema website.

 https://www.facebook.com/InflictionTapes